main-quest/script.postgresql.backup/README.md

-# script.postgresql.backup
+# Description
-Backup a postgresql server via pg_dumpall to a Google Cloud Storage bucket
+Backup a postgresql server via pg_dumpall to a Google Cloud Storage bucket Must be ran from a virtual machine where its service account has write to the specified bucket

 # Usage
-op.backup <bucket-name>
+op.backup bucket-name

-# Environment
-Must be ran from a virtual machine where its service account has write to the specified bucket